spoke1/identity-automation/README.md

 ---

-Contributions and ideas are welcome – let’s make Zero Trust automation accessible for everyone.
+Contributions and ideas are welcome, let’s make Zero Trust automation accessible for everyone.